 The Residential New Life Program

-We share the message of Jesus Christ and encourage people everywhere to take the free gift of salvation extended to all by the Lord Jesus.
-As a gospel-based ministry to the homeless, helpless, and downtrodden, we do what the Lord enables us to do through the generous contributions and donations of our friends and partners to provide food, clothing, shelter and addiction recovery.
+We share the message of Jesus Christ, and encourage all men everywhere to take the free gift of salvation extended to all by the Lord Jesus.
+As a gospel-based ministry to the homeless, helpless, and downtrodden, we do what the Lord enables us to do through the generous contributions and donations of our friends and partners, to provide food, clothing, shelter and addiction recovery.

-As a spiritual training program, daily study of God's Holy Word is an essential component of everyday life for every program member.
-Each program member is required to attend two Bible Studies every weekday: one in the morning and one in the afternoon.
+As a spiritual training program, daily study of God's Holy Word is an essential component of everyday life for every "enrollee."
+Each enrollee is required to attend two Bible Studies every weekday one in the morning and one in the afternoon.

 We are currently using the new Bible-based Genesis Relapse Prevention model of recovery.
 This recovery program has gained national recognition for its ability to help even the most hardened addict stay sober.
 These services are free to any individual that meets federal poverty guidelines.

 Everyone enrolled in the New Life Program is required to attend the nightly Chapel Service, held every evening of the year from 7:00 p.m. to 8:00 p.m.
 This worship service is conducted by a different church, group, or individual each evening.

 Church Attendance Program

 Men are encouraged to attend a Bible-believing church on Sunday mornings.
 We recognize that there's nothing quite like regular fellowship with other believers, especially in an organized church setting.
 The spiritual charge received from attending church services each Sunday goes a long way in doing what we're here for: helping others in their walk with Christ.
 We encourage each man to find an appropriate church to join, so that when he leaves the Mission he will have a support group to help him through any future struggles he may encounter.